tetratelabs/wazero/site/content/languages/_index.md

 also known as Wasm.
 The first step is to take a source file and compile it into the Wasm bytecode.

-Ex.
-If your source is in Go, you might compile it with TinyGo.
+e.g. If your source is in Go, you might compile it with TinyGo.
 ```goat
     .-----------.    .----------------------.      .-----------.
    /  main.go  /---->|  tinygo -target=wasi +---->/ main.wasm /